cognitonow/studio/src/application-guide.md

 -   **Purpose:** The in-app chat interface for direct communication.
 -   **Key Components:**
     -   A two-column layout where each column is a `Card`.
-    -   **Conversations List Card:** The left card displays a scrollable list of all active conversations.
+    -   **Conversations List Card:** The left card displays a `ScrollArea` with a list of all active conversations, each showing an `Avatar`, name, last message, and unread count.
-    -   **Active Chat Card:** The right card displays the full message history for the selected conversation and an input field to send a new message.
+    -   **Active Chat Card:** The right card displays the full message history for the selected conversation in a `ScrollArea` and an `Input` field to send a new message.
-    -   Messages are styled differently based on the sender (`UserMessage`, `ProviderMessage`, `AiMessage`).
+    -   Messages are styled differently based on the sender (`UserMessage`, `ProviderMessage`, `AiMessage`), each containing the text and sender `Avatar`.
 -   **Role-Based Views:**
     -   **Guest:** Cannot access.
 Redirected to `/auth`.
     -   **Client:** Sees a list of their conversations with providers.
 They are the 'user' sender.